SherpaCLI/sherpa/README.md

 ### Quick install

-Be sure to have Bash, curl, gawk instaled, then run the installer:
+Be sure to have curl, git, gawk instaled (and obviously Bash), then run the installer:

 ```bash
 bash -c "$(curl -sLo- https://sherpa-cli.netlify.app/install.sh)"